-- The slope of ramps, runways and gangways etc. should be as small as possible and the recommended maximum is 15 degree to the horizontal.
+- The slope of ramps, runways and gangways, etc. should be as small as possible and the recommended maximum is 15 degrees to the horizontal.

-- Runways are long with uniform slope as they are at aerodrome.
+- Runways are long with the uniform slope as they are at aerodrome.

 Floors and platforms:

-- Floors should be of sufficient strength and shall never be over loaded and should be non-slippery, free from holes, openings, pinch points, uneven surfaces, free from all dusts.
+- Floors should be of sufficient strength and shall never be overloaded and should be non-slippery, free from holes, openings, pinch points, uneven surfaces, free from all dust.

-- Slope is an important factor in floor design.
+- The slope is an important factor in floor design.
 1 – 2 % gradient towards drain helps ensure to flow away water and keep the surface dry.

 - All ladders shall be designed to carry their intended load safely.